ozchamo/YAKKO/README.md

 4) 'yakko' will start the OpenShift install process when there is no cluster defined, so no further parameters are necessary
 5) Follow instructions, my suggestion is that you run it manually until you get the hang of it
 6) Once you get the flow, it can build a cluster AUTOMATICALLY.
 I've built many in one week
-7) Depending on your hardware and desired cluster size (mine's OK, not overly powerful) you can have a cluster up and running in 20-50 minutes
+7) Depending on your hardware and desired cluster size you can have a cluster up and running in 30-50 minutes
 8) Until there is no operational cluster, YAKKO will keep asking you to continue the install from where you left off
 9) Once a cluster is operational, YAKKO reports something like this, anytime you run it without parameters: